Welcome to Affiliate Advisor Group Review.

 You’ll actually do a lot of work.

-What you will get is a glorified telemarketer; a person who calls you to offer you tremendously priced services in order to make more money off of you.
+You get a person who calls you to offer you higher-priced services in order to make more money off of you.

 Using Fake News Stories

-The way this news clip was used is very deceptive, because numerous people will see this as legitimate and believe this is a real opportunity.
+The way this news clip was used is very deceptive

 This video has been featured on the news channel of the big news guys which makes it appear like the group has been endorsed by the media when, in reality, it is not.